 If being bold doesn’t cut it for Herlin, what should we be striving for?

 ”Tolerance, pluralism, and letting different alternatives flourish.
 Like using more than just one kind of infinitive”, the linguist laughs.

 Dressed in a knit hoodie, coffee cup in hand, Ilona Herlin doesn’t really seem like a fiery preacher.
 She happens, however, to be an exceptionally sharp observer.
 She always listens intently before forming a well-thought-out and carefully worded, poignant opinion.

 A little over a year ago, a rather tempestuous storm arose in the teacups of Finnish linguist circles.
 Herlin had published a study on the controversial Finnish infinitive form ”alkaa tekemään” (which means ”to start doing something”), an age-old national pet grammar peeve.
 The more prim and proper form, taught in schools accross the country for decades, was always ”alkaa tehdä”.
-Using the other was seen a a clear sign of a bad manners.
+Using the other was seen as a clear sign of bad manners.